Phase transition for the mixing time of the Glauber dynamics for coloring regular trees: Upper bound on mixing time for : Proof of Theorem Upper bound on mixing time for : Proof of Theorem 5

 then the mixing time is

 \end{theorem}

 We use $S$ as the set of colorings where the root has many available colors.
-For a coloring $X$, denote the available colors for the root by:

-Along the lines of the Dyer-Frieze \cite{DyerFrieze} local uniformity results, we will prove the following statement about the available colors for the root $r$ in a random coloring. \begin{lemma} Let $X$ be a random coloring of the star graph on $b$ vertices.
-For every $\epsilon>0$, there exists $b_{0}$, such that for all $b>b_{0}$,
+Along the lines of the Dyer--Frieze~\cite{DyerFrieze} local uniformity results, we will prove the following statement about the available colors for the root $r$ in a random coloring. \begin{lemma} Let $X$ be a random coloring of the star graph on $b$ vertices.
+For every $\epsu>0$, there exists $b_{0}$, such that for all $b>b_{0}$ and $k = (1+\epsu )b/\ln b$,

 \end{lemma}